greendinosaur/otd-sport-headline-tweet/docs/deploy_aws.md

     * `TWITTER_CONSUMER_SECRET`
     * `TWITTER_ACCESS_TOKEN`
     * `TWITTER_ACCESS_TOKEN_SECRET`
+    * These keys are to be encrypted using the Lambda encryption options

 ## Creating the function
 You can either create the function using the AWS Lambda dashboard or run a AWS CLI command to do this.